-Your treatment depends on how much damage there is to your heart.
-For people with mild angina, medicine along with lifestyle changes can often help blood flow better and control symptoms.
+It depends on how much damage there is to your heart.
+For people with mild angina, medicine and lifestyle changes can often help blood flow better and control symptoms.

 Your doctor might prescribe medicines to:

-- Widen blood vessels, allowing more blood to flow to the heart
+- Widen blood vessels, letting more blood flow to the heart

 - Slow the heart down so it doesn't have to work as hard